This is the first of a two part series on building effective team retreats.

 An applied definition for formative evaluation is a type of evaluative strategy that helps you continuously and progressively develop your training session(s) to meet the immediate needs of your learners during the program itself.
 For example, in between sessions at a training camp you may check with your learners on their personal comfort level with providing a similar training program at a future date on a scale of 1 to 10.
 Then ask them what they need more practice with to become more comfortable with providing the training.

 A summative evaluation is defined as the type of evaluative strategy that helps you create a final picture of the program’s learning outcomes.
 As an example, you may conduct a written evaluation of the program, or provide learners with 3 minutes to verbally sum up the experience and provide growth areas to the rest of the group.

 This is a concept that I am particularly partial to.
 We live in an era of change and organizations need to see their training and development needs as fluid responsibilities.
 Going away for the yearly retreat is great, but in addition to that, allow your training needs and provision to flow like water from one crevasse to another.
 Stay in touch with your learners and find out what their ongoing needs are.
 Create opportunities that will allow learners to continuously improve themselves.
 This requires that you stay in touch with your learners and empower them to continuously evaluate their position and direction.

-Tagged: event planning, leadership skills, team building exercises, team building tips
+Tagged: employee training programs, event planning tips, good leadership skills, summer outings, team building exercises, team building tips, tyler

 Get our newsletter